 1. Ordinary Life Reserves

 Under a whole life plan of insurance, the insurer is obligated to maintain a reserve until the death of the insured.
 Term life insurance provides coverage only for the period that is specified in the policy.
 Under a term insurance plan, the insurer must maintain a reserve, which reduces to zero upon expiration of the term period.
 Similar to term insurance, endowment life insurance provides coverage for a period specified in the policies.
 Unlike term insurance, the proceeds of endowment insurance are payable if the insured lives to the end of the period.
 Policies which permit flexible premium payments, are referred to as “universal life” policies and those with fixed premiums are referred to as “interest sensitive” policies.
 Universal life policies are accumulation type policies where the current account value is determined based upon the accumulation of premiums, less mortality charges and expense charges, plus a current interest rate credit.
 The account value less surrender charges is the cash value.
 Because of the unique features of universal life and interest sensitive types of policies, unique reserving requirements are specified for them in Appendix A-585, Universal Life Insurance, of the AP&P Manual.
-The minimum standard for universal life reserves consider guarantees within the policy at the time of issue, present value of future guaranteed benefits, account value and cash value.
+The minimum standard for universal life reserves considers guarantees within the policy at the time of issue, present value of future guaranteed benefits, account value and cash value.

 2. Group Life Reserves